Fermn/odin-recipes/README.md

 # odin-recipes

-This simple project will be testing my HTML chops.
+This simple project will test my HTML chops.

-Will add CSS at a later time.
+Will add some CSS at a later time.